Darshan2118/A-simple-snake-game/README.md

 *   You can return to the home screen at any time during gameplay by clicking the "Back to Home" button at the bottom of the game screen.

 Enjoy playing Snake!

+If there's any issues with this project or repo don't feel shy to drop a text in my dm.